cipher1i/Archive/README.md

 --catch for registering a SIGSEGV handler that catches the fault</p>
 <br/>
 <h3><a href="https://github.com/redalgorithm/Automatrix/tree/master/Machine%20Learning%20-Esque/8Queens">8 Queens</a></h3>
-<p>A fully automated process that solves the 8 queens problem at an average of 3 iterations to 100 runs.</p>
+<p>A fully automated process that solves the 8 queens problem at an average of 3 iterations for every 100 runs (approx. 1.37s).</p>
 <br/>
 <h3><a href="https://github.com/redalgorithm/Automatrix/tree/master/Machine%20Learning%20-Esque/Knights%20Tour">Knights Tour with Heuristic</a></h3>
 <p>A fully automated process that completes a Knights Tour circuit in under ...</p>